jeff4/bionotes.github.io/alberts-5e.md

 * [A more technical anatomy of the replisome](https://en.wikipedia.org/wiki/DNA_polymerase_III_holoenzyme#Components) can be found on the Wikipedia entry for *E. coli* [Pol III](https://en.wikipedia.org/wiki/DNA_polymerase_III_holoenzyme)

 ### Major enzymes involved in DNA Replication per Lander lecture
-* Helicase to make the initial cut to start the replication fork
+* Helicase to continuously unwind the helix at the replication fork
 * Primase to add short RNA primers as a starting point for DNA Polymerase
 * DNA Polymerase and associated Exonuclease catalytic sites
 * Ligase to join together short Okazaki fragments on the lagging strand